 Like all azaleas, Encore Azaleas require a slightly acidic soil.
 Adding humus, pine straw or pine mulch, and/or peat moss will bring the pH in your soil down some, as will an acidifying fertilizer from your local garden center.
 For best results, I suggest contacting a local nursery or garden center, who will be more familiar with the conditions in your area, and might assist you in taking a soil sample, and make suggestions specific to your area and according to your planting needs.Top ↑

 Encore varieties can grow to between 2.5 and 5.5 feet.
-The brochure lists all 30 of our spectacular Encore varieties and their mature heights (or check out this info on our website: www.encoreazalea.com).
+View Encore Azaleas by Size to see the mature sizes for all 31 varieties.
 Since plants don’t ever stop growing, the “mature size” listed in the Encore Azalea literature is not a maximum height, but a size that is easily maintainable through yearly pruning.
 We suggest cleaning out old leaves to allow foliage to flush out and using hand trimmers to prune off any tall shoots back inside the body of the plant.
 For overall shaping, we have found that trimming immediately after the spring bloom cycle is the best time.
 Pruning immediately after the spring bloom will limit disruption of future bloom cycles.
 Pruning later in the year will remove the buds that have set for the next bloom cycle.Top ↑

 How fast your Encore Azaleas will reach their mature size depends upon what size you start off with.
 Depending on where you purchase your Encores, they may be in a one-gallon nursery container, three-gallon, five-gallon, or seven-gallon.
 The one-gallons are the youngest plants and will take the longest to reach full size (five or six years).
 The seven-gallons are the most mature, but will still take three or four years to reach mature height.Top ↑

-Fall is the best time to transplant your Encores, but this can be done in Spring, Summer, or Fall, using the same care you did when planting (check out our website at www.encoreazalea.com for a great guide).
-Make sure to dig a big enough area to include the fiberous root system, which will have spread out some.
+Fall is the best time to transplant your Encores, but this can be done in Spring, Summer, or Fall, using the same care you did when planting.
+Make sure to dig a big enough area to include the fibrous root system, which will have spread out some.
 A general guide is that the root system will be about as big under the ground as the upper plant is above ground.
 You may notice that the bloom cycle may be erratic in the year following a transplant; this will correct itself as your Encores get settled into their new environment.
 Moving is stressful for plants as well as humans!
 Make sure they get enough water the first few weeks after their move.Top ↑

-Since all 30 varieties of Encore Azaleas have been bred to bloom in three seasons, they need extra sun to do so.
+Since all 31 varieties of Encore Azaleas have been bred to bloom in three seasons, they need extra sun to do so.
 Make sure that your Encores are getting at least 4-6 hours of direct sunlight per day (this is crucial for blooms).
 They perform best in sun to partial shade, preferably afternoon partial shade.
-They will tolerate full sunlight but care must be taken to prevent them from exposure to drought or other heat related stress conditions.
 Each variety of Encore has a different personality, some blooming earlier, longer, or more profusely.

 All varieties do wel in full sun if care is taken to follow the cultural practices found here.
 Special attention to watering is critical.
 Plants must not be allowed to become dry.
 Autumn Sundance growing 3.5' tall by 4' wide or Autumn Empress growing 4' tall by 3' wide are great options.
 Both of these Encores perform very well in full sun conditions.
 Make sure to plant a few inches above ground level.
 Amending the soil with Canadian Peat Moss & Pine Bark Mulch.
 These 2 ingredients ensure that Encores will thrive.Top ↑